 It’s a law of the universe: Creativity always starts at the edge.

 Humans are social creatures.
-We’re tempered to follow the crowd; we’re tempted to flock to the main stage; and we’re tempted to do what everybody else is doing.
+We’re tempted to follow the crowd; we’re tempted to flock to the main stage; and we’re tempted to do what everybody else is doing.

 As Seth Godin has explained: